sclab-io/sclab-io.github.io/docs/history/03-SCLAB Agent.md

   - History
 ---

+## Release v1.0.17, 2025-11-26
+### Bug Fixes
+* Improve error handling by rejecting with the specific ODBC error when available.

 ## Release v1.0.16, 2025-11-25
 ### New Features
 * Modify the ODBC table list to show only user tables and views.